10 signs you need a retail ERP

 Managing a retail business is tough enough in today’s competitive climate.
 Throw multiple sales channels into the mix and everything becomes that much more complex.

-Without a retail ERP in place to consolidate all orders, inventory, as well as customer and financial data, that could be your future.
+Without a retail ERP in place to consolidate all orders and inventory, as well as customer and financial data, that could be your future.

-Even if you only sell on one channel, you may find you’re still logging in to multiple systems.
-Some examples of this:
+Even if you only sell through one channel, you may find you’re still logging in to multiple systems.
+For instance, you may handle:

-- Order fulfillment and shipping probably happen within your ecommerce admin panel or point of sale
+- Order fulfillment and shipping in your ecommerce admin panel or point-of-sale (POS) system

-- Accounts, journals, and financial reports are probably updated via a separate accounts package
+- Accounts, journals, and financial reports in a separate accounts package

-- Customer details are likely updated via a third-party CRM system or even manual spreadsheet
+- Customer details via a third-party CRM system or even manual spreadsheet

-- Marketing communications are probably sent to customers from a specialist email marketing platform
+- Marketing from a specialist email marketing platform

 These are just a few examples but you get the picture; it’s a lot of clicks (and time wasted) for you and your team.

-Instead, make life easier by consolidating all of this within one ERP system that sits at the heart of your retail business.
+A retail ERP consolidates all of this within one system that sits at the heart of your retail business